 - Our paper on incremental deployment of SDN in ISP networks received the best paper award in IEEE INFOCOM 2017

 - Inauguration of the ERC Starting Grant ResolutioNet. [ Internet Policy Review ]

-- Our paper on IPv4 activity received the best paper award in IMC 2016 [ Akamai, The Register (UK), RIPE, APNIC ]
+- Our paper on IPv4 activity received the best paper award in IMC 2016 [ MIT Internet Policy Research Initiative, Akamai, The Register (UK), RIPE, APNIC ]